-The Industrial Internet of Things (IIoT) describes the Internet of Things as it is used across several industries such as manufacturing, transportation, energy/utilities, mining and metals, aviation and other industrial sectors.
+The Industrial Internet of Things (IIoT) describes the Internet of Things as it is used across several industries such as manufacturing, logistics, oil and gas, transportation, energy/utilities, mining and metals, aviation and other industrial sectors.

-Just like the Internet of Things in general and the Consumer Internet of Things, the Industrial IoT covers many use cases, industries and applications.
+Just like the Internet of Things in general, the Industrial IoT covers many use cases, industries and applications.
 Initially focusing on the optimization of operational efficiency and rationalization/automation/maintenance, with an important role for the convergence of IT and OT, the Industrial Internet of Things opens plenty of opportunities in moving towards an on demand service model, new ways of servicing customers and the creation of new revenue models, often in unexpected ways.

 Table of Contents